Books and Monographs

 Peer-Reviewed Journal Articles

-(Conditional Acceptance) “Organizations, Resistance, and Democracy: How Civil Society Organizations Impact Democratization.”
+(Forthcoming) “Organizations, Resistance, and Democracy: How Civil Society Organizations Impact Democratization.”
 International Studies Quarterly.
 With Charles Butcher and Jessica Maves Braithwaite.

 (Forthcoming) “Close but Not Too Close: Opposition Network Strategy and Democratization in Zambia.”
 Social Movement Studies.